Little Green Acres offers camps, craft classes, a petting zoo, birthday parties, private events, and seasonal public celebrations!

 Little Green Acres - 20911 NE Novelty Hill Rd, Redmond, WA 98053, USA

-Session 2: Slow Food on the Farm (June 29 - July 3)
+Animals, Herbs & Slow Food on the Farm (June 29 - July 3)

-Herbs, Bread & Preserving Food During Slow Food on the Farm week, campers harvest and work with fresh herbs from the farm, learning how people have traditionally used plants to flavor, pickle, preserve, and enhance food.
+During Animals, Herbs & Slow Food on the Farm week, campers harvest and work with fresh herbs from the farm, learning how people have traditionally used plants to flavor, preserve, and enhance food.
 Campers create herb blends, explore how herbs are infused into oils and butters, and observe how flavors deepen and change over time.
 Campers also make bread that rises overnight, noticing how dough changes as it rests and develops.
-Later in the week, baking takes place outdoors — including using a simple cob oven built together as a group — connecting earth, heat, and food in a fully hands-on way.
+Later in the week, baking takes place outdoors — including using a simple cob oven built together as a group — connecting earth, heat, animals, and food in a fully hands-on way.
 Throughout the week, campers explore food preservation methods such as drying, curing, and pickling, using a dehydrator and traditional techniques to understand how people have long saved food for later use.
-Campers compare fresh and preserved foods, noticing changes in texture, smell, and flavor, and take home select items they’ve helped prepare along with the knowledge to continue these processes at home.
 Days are active and engaging, filled with harvesting, building, mixing, baking, tasting, and experimenting.
-Campers build confidence, responsibility, and pride through meaningful, hands-on work.
-Animals and farm life remain part of the daily rhythm throughout the week.
-Slow Food on the Farm is ideal for curious kids who enjoy working with their hands and discovering how effort and care turn simple ingredients into nourishing food.
-Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Slow Food on the Farm 2:00 PM: Snack Break 2:30 PM: Slow Food on the Farm Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up **NOTE: No camp on July 4th**
+Animals and farm life remain part of the daily rhythm.
+This week is ideal for curious kids who enjoy working with their hands and discovering how effort and care turn simple ingredients into nourishing food.
+Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Animals, Herbs & Slow Food on the Farm learning 2:00 PM: Snack Break 2:30 PM: Animals, Herbs & Slow Food on the Farm Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up **NOTE: No camp on July 4th**

-Animal Care, Eggs & Milk on the Farm During Farm Life week, campers step fully into the daily rhythms of the farm, caring for animals and using the food those animals provide.
+During Caring for Farm Animals & Making Food week, campers step fully into the daily rhythms of the farm, caring for animals and using the food those animals provide.
 Campers help care for goats, sheep, cows, alpacas, and chickens, learning how each species is fed, housed, and handled.
 As part of daily routines, campers collect eggs and work with fresh milk, connecting animal stewardship directly to the food that appears on the table.
-Campers experience firsthand how organic feed, predictable daily routines, careful attention, and trust lead to better eggs and milk.
 Throughout the week, campers explore animal health and wellness through hands-on observation and support.
-They learn how to recognize healthy behavior, check hooves and feet, tend wool and hair, understand common issues such as minor cuts or bumblefoot, and see how proper nutrition, minerals, and supplements contribute to animal well-being.
-Food is woven into the daily rhythm of the week.
-Campers work with farm-fresh eggs and milk to make simple foods, reinforcing the connection between thoughtful animal stewardship and quality ingredients.
-As part of this work, campers create practical tools such as wood and wire egg baskets with padded liners for safely collecting eggs and hand-carved wooden butter spoons designed for everyday use.
-Days are active and engaging, filled with movement, responsibility, animal interaction, and food-making.
-Campers build confidence as they take on real responsibility and pride in contributing to daily farm life.
-Farm Life is ideal for kids who love animals, enjoy helping out, and are curious about where their food comes from.
-Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Farm Life Learning 2:00 PM: Snack Break 2:30 PM: Farm Life Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up
+They learn to recognize healthy behavior, check hooves and feet, tend wool and hair, and understand how proper nutrition and daily care support animal well-being.
+Food-making is woven into the week as campers work with farm-fresh eggs and milk to create simple foods.
+Campers also create practical tools such as padded egg baskets and hand-carved wooden butter spoons designed for everyday use.
+Days are active, engaging, and responsibility-filled.
+Campers build confidence as they contribute meaningfully to daily farm life.
+This week is ideal for kids who love animals, enjoy helping out, and are curious about where their food comes from.
+Daily Schedule 9 AM: Arrival & Check-In 9:15 AM: Farm Animal Fun 11:30 AM: Lunch Break 12:00: Caring for Farm Animals & Making Food Learning 2:00 PM: Snack Break 2:30 PM: Caring for Farm Animals & Making Food Craft & Projects 4:00PM: Animal Time & Wrap-Up 5:00PM: Pick Up